-An "Enhanced Vision System" (EVS), an "Enhanced Flight Vision System" (EFVS), and a "Forward Looking Infrared Receiver" (FLIR) might refer to the same thing or maybe completely different, depending on what you are reading.
+An "Enhanced Vision System" (EVS), an "Enhanced Flight Vision System" (EFVS), and "Forward Looking Infrared" (FLIR) might refer to the same thing or maybe completely different, depending on what you are reading.
 The distinction can be important:

 - The FAA thinks of EFVS as the infrared system viewed through a HUD while an EVS is viewed through a PFD.
 An EFVS can be used, under some conditions, to fly below published minimums.
 An EVS cannot.

 - The European Union uses EVS to refer to what our FAA calls EFVS. ([EU Ops 1, Subpart E, Section OPS 1.430, Appendix 1, ¶(h)])